Developer012345678910/Searchengine/CONTRIBUTING.md

 # Contributing to Nexora Searchengine

-Thank you for considering contributing to Nexora Searchengine!
+Thank you for considering contributing to **Nexora Searchengine**!
 Your help is highly appreciated.

-There are several ways you can get involved and make this project better.
-**Please read the guide before contributing**
+## 📌 Before You Start
+- Read this guide carefully.
+- Familiarize yourself with the repository structure and contribution guidelines.

 ## 🎯 How to Contribute